This page has been designed to give parents and their children all the information they need to know about Lateral Flow Testing.

 a third of individuals who test positive for COVID-19 have no symptoms at all and can therefore spread the virus unknowingly.
 That is why the mass testing of people without symptoms has been deemed so vital.
 Identifying

 those individuals who are carriers will save lives.

-There are three main parts to the testing programme:
+There are two main parts to the testing programme:

 1) "Mass Testing".
-As part of our efforts to keep our College community safe we are supporting the governments drive to offer testing to all of our students and staff as they return from the Christmas holidays.
-This will involve taking two separate tests, three to five days apart.
+As part of our efforts to keep our College community safe we are supporting the governments drive to offer testing to all of our students and staff as they return from Lockdown 3 in March.
+This will involve taking three separate tests, three to five days apart.

 For ease of understanding we have divided the process for testing into the following sections:

 3) The results

 4) Frequently asked questions